LunarTides/Hearthstone.js/cards/Examples/1/README.md

 Shows you how to use normal keywords.

 ### Battlecry
-Shows you how to use `Battlecry`-esque keywords.
+Shows you how to use abilities.

 ### Dredge
-Some keywords use functions inside of a `Battlecry`-esque keyword.
+Some keywords use functions inside of an ability.
 Example: `Battlecry: Dredge`

+### Combined
+This is a minion, with taunt, with a battlecry ability, that dredges.